 To submit or propose a blog post for consideration, please email the editor, Anne Margaret Castro at firstname.lastname@example.org.

-For any other queries or questions, please contact our leader:
+For any other queries or questions, please contact:

 To sign up to the mailing list, simply send a blank email to: email@example.com.